Akshide/esphome-docs/components/sensor/pzemdc.rst

 You must therefore have a ``uart:`` entry in your configuration with both the TX and RX pins set to some pins on your board and the baud rate set to 9600.

+To use these devices with ESPHome, you will need an RS485 to UART TTL converter.
+If your converter does not include a built-in 120-ohm resistor, you may experience unreliable readings or "unknown" values in Home Assistant.
+In such cases, connect a 120-ohm resistor between the A and B terminals of the RS485 bus.

+These sensors require an independent power supply to operate if the Test input Voltage is lower then 7v.
+The USB input powers the internal measurement circuit, while the RS485 communication circuit requires a separate power supply via the screw terminal block. ( tested on PZEM-017 )
+For isolation and safety, use different power sources for these circuits.
+For example, a 5V 1A adapter can power the USB input externally , while the RS485 input can be powered with ESP32 5V supply with a common Ground .
+This separation helps prevent potential interference and ensures Safe operation.

+The PZEM-017 sensors use an external current shunt to measure current and power.
+The default shunt value from the factory is 100A.
+If you need to use a different shunt (e.g., 50A, 200A, or 300A), you must configure this value using the manufacturer's provided software.
+The shunt value must match the actual shunt installed to ensure accurate readings.

+"The PZEM-003 and PZEM-014 do not require an external shunt and can measure up to 10 amps, while the PZEM-016 is an AC meter that uses a CT (current transformer)."

 .. figure:: images/pzem-dc.png
     :align: center
     :width: 80.0%